 Prostate Cancer Screening

-The PSA test is a blood test that measures the level of PSA and can screen men who do not have any symptoms of prostate cancer.
-The test will show if PSA levels are normal or high, but a high level of PSA can have other cause besides prostate cancer.
+The PSA test is a blood test that measures PSA level and can screen men who do not have any symptoms of prostate cancer.
+The test will show if PSA levels are normal or high, but a high level of PSA can have other causes besides prostate cancer.